 Checking the engine oil

 Engine oil is something our cars can’t do without.
-Keeping oil at proper levels is imperative for long engine life and a functional car.
+Keeping oil at proper levels is particularly imperative for the long life of modern engines, with the impact of nanotechnology in the automotive industry.
 It is of crucial importance to teach your child when they should change the oil.
 What kind of oil is used on their car is another thing you should talk about with them.
-Explain why it’s important to check the oil and make sure it’s full, and tell them that the colour of the oil should be black or brown.
+Explain why it’s important to check the oil and make sure it’s full, and tell them that the color of the oil should be black or brown.
 They need to know that if there are some strange bits and pieces inside the oil, they ought to take the car to the mechanic and let them have a look.

 Changing a tyre